-Günter Jedliczka set up the OeAD housing management and made the decision right from the start: If he is building houses, then in a sustainable and ecological way.
+Günter Jedliczka set up OeAD housing management and made the decision right from the start: if he is going to build houses, then he will do so in a sustainable and ecological way.
 How could that be better than with a connection to education and internationality.

 He is never stressed, he says.
 You can find out what his secret is and how the idea of building ecologically has become a successful summer university here in this Green Business Interview.

 How and when did you come up with the idea of starting your own company?